ABOUT CRADLES TO CRAYONS:

 Diversity and Inclusiveness are core values at Cradles to Crayons, and we continuously strive to be a team where everyone feels welcome and supported.
 It is the policy of Cradles to Crayons to provide equal employment opportunities without regard to race, color, religion, sex, national origin, age, disability, marital status, veteran status, sexual orientation, gender identity, genetic information and/or any other protected characteristic under applicable law.
 Individuals from underrepresented groups are especially encouraged to apply.

 This is an office / work from home remote virtual environment with occasional visits to C2C Giving Factories.
 There are no hazardous or significantly unpleasant conditions.
-Will be expected to travel as needed.
-Periodic weekend or evening work is expected.

 In accordance with the Americans with Disabilities Act, it is possible that requirements may be modified to reasonably accommodate disabled individuals.
 However, no accommodations will be made by Cradles to Crayons which may pose serious health or safety risks to the employee or others, or which impose undue hardships on the organization.